 - Assessments and reports for access arrangements for national examinations.

-- Satellite school model for all Secondary level students to promote integration and prepare them for smoother transition to Institutes of Higher Learning.
+- School Partnerships for all Secondary level students to promote integration and prepare them for smoother transition to Institutes of Higher Learning.

 - Value-added signature programmes such as IT & Design lessons to equip students with critical digital literacy skills; Artist Development Programme and Dance Talent Development Programme to develop special talents.